 Please also note that we are likely to reject:

 If a paper is accepted, the authors will be expected to submit their final manuscript to the editor in Microsoft Word.
 If there are additional requirements (e.g. the editor may ask authors to submit separately high quality version of any diagrams used) these will be arranged between the editor and the corresponding author.

 Citation Style: Citations should follow the American Psychological Association (APA) 5th edition style.
 For more information please visit: http://www.apastyle.org.

 You should only submit original articles that have not been submitted to our journals at the same time.

 There are no costs associated with submissions or with publishing articles.

 To submit your article please email it to the editor in chief ().
-Papers will be screened by the editors, before entering the review process.

 Hard copies of the journal can be provided upon request.
 These are colour copies, professionally printed and finished.
 Hard copies incur a fee.
 To order a hard copy of an article or an issue please email the production editor with your request.